antoniospg/S3D-ASSIGNMENT/Scene.md

 * A camera and a spotlight to control the viewing and the flashlight direction.
 Both of them are hierarchically connected because the spotlight must illuminate just the area in front of the player's view.

-* A Player control component, to manage collisions and movement.
+* A Character Controller component, to manage collisions and movement.
 The movement is just like a game, with the W, A, S, D, and mouse movements to control the body.
 The flashlight is turned ON/OFF with right-mouse-click and the character can jump by pressing the space bar.

 ## Demo